DLPETERS40/Challenge1/README.md

 The use of Joule, the SAP Personal Assistant, allowing customer to interact with their systems is a great addition.
 * A feature to enhance their product could be suggestions for customers as they are using the software.
 For instance, they could ask if they would like to analyze the data in a different way.
 Also, they could show items that may be nearing a threshold – similar to predictive statistical process control (SPC) or statistical quality control (SQC) using statistics to monitor and control the quality of their processes.
-    >"There are not any other companies doing this natively that I could find in my research.
+    >There are not any other companies doing this natively that I could find in my research.
 This would give them a definite advantage over their competition.
-The only predictive SPC that I found in researching was companies with costs in the millions."
+The only predictive SPC that I found in researching was companies with costs in the millions.
 * SAP could utilize machine learning AI to create predictive statistical process controls for customers to utilize in their daily processes – giving customers the ability to predict changes before they happen.
 * Machine learning AI technologies learn from the data.
 SAP already utilizes many types of data processing.
 Adding machine learning would be a natural fit for applications.